Difference between Micro, Small & Medium Enterprises and their Validity

-Micro enterprises are everywhere around us like an ice-cream parlor or your favourite cafe in your neighbourhood.
+Micro enterprises are everywhere around us like an ice-cream parlor or your favorite cafe in your neighborhood.
 These are small businesses with minimal employees and minimal capital.
 A microenterprise usually operates with less than 10 people and is started with a small amount of capital.
-In a developing country, necessity compels micro entrepreneurs to represent the vast majority of small business sector.
-They add value to the economy by creating micro business, enhancing the income & lowering the overall cost of business.
-The number of micro entrepreneurs is high due to the reason that no proper training and formal jobs are available to them.
+In a developing country, necessity compels micro-entrepreneurs to represent the vast majority of the small business sector.
+They add value to the economy by creating micro-business, enhancing the income & lowering the overall cost of business.
+The number of micro-entrepreneurs is high due to the reason that no proper training and formal jobs are available to them.

 Micro-enterprises in developing countries produce both products and services for their local areas.
 These small businesses come in the form of local farms, selling cooked food from the sidewalk or food staples from a small store.

 - Small enterprises and their validity

 Sometimes called a small business, a small enterprise is a business that employs a small number of workers and does not have a high volume of sales.
 In technical terms, it is an independently owned and operated company that is limited in size and in revenue depending on the industry.
 Such enterprises are usually privately owned sole proprietorships, corporations or partnerships.

 Small enterprises exist almost in every industry.
 They can range from convenience stores to small manufacturing plants.
 It can be a local bakery that employs 10 people or a manufacturing unit that employs 50 people.
 Additional types of small scale enterprises include privately owned restaurants, law firms, inns, dry cleaners, engineering, and architectural firms.

 Small enterprises also vary in terms of size, revenues, and regulatory authorization.
 Some small businesses such as a home accounting business may only require a business license.
 On the other hand, some like daycare, orphanages, and retirement homes are heavily regulated.